zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-insert.md

 ### Insert without returning the identity value

-By default, the `BulkInsert` method already returns the identity when inserting.
+By default, the `BulkInsert` method already returns the identity when inserted.

 However, such behavior impacts performance.
 For example, when the identity must be returned, a temporary table is created in SQL Server instead of directly using `SqlBulkCopy` into the destination table.